After Everything (2018 film)

 After Everything (also known as Eternal Love (UK); originally titled Shotgun) is a 2018 American comedy-drama film written and directed by Hannah Marks and Joey Power.
-It stars Jeremy Allen White, Maika Monroe, DeRon Horton, Sasha Lane, Dean Winters, Gina Gershon and Marisa Tomei.
+It stars Jeremy Allen White, Maika Monroe, DeRon Horton, Sasha Lane, Dean Winters, Gina Gershon, Joe Keery and Marisa Tomei.
 When Elliot, a brash 23-year-old living carefree in New York City, meets the sensible Mia and receives a damning diagnosis all in the same week, his world is turned completely upside down.
 But as their love blossoms amidst the chaos of his treatment, they discover that Elliot's illness is not the real test of their relationship – it's everything else.

 It had its world premiere on South by Southwest on March 9, 2018.
 It was released on October 12, 2018, by Good Deed Entertainment, to positive critical reception.

 Plot

 23-year-old Elliott is diagnosed with Ewing sarcoma, a rare bone cancer that he initially mistakes for a venereal disease.
 On their first date, he reveals his diagnosis to Mia, a customer at the New York City sandwich shop he works at with whom he connected in a subway station.
 Elliott and Mia’s relationship grows and they begin dating.

 Mia accompanies Elliott to New Jersey to disclose his illness to his parents.
 She stands by him as his physical and mental health deteriorates due to his chemotherapy treatments, even quitting her marketing job to remain by his side.
 Meanwhile, Elliott grows apart from Nico, his best friend and roommate.
 Elliott’s cancer does not respond to chemotherapy, forcing him to undergo surgery with only a limited chance of success.
 Elliott and Mia complete activities on Elliott’s bucket list and decide to marry in front of a justice of the peace before his operation.

 Elliott survives the surgery and his cancer goes into remission.
 Four months later, he and Mia have moved in together.
 Elliott takes classes in software design, while Mia has begun a new job that she finds more fulfilling than her previous one.
 After an initial period of happiness, they gradually begin to experience problems in their marriage as their familiarity with one-another grows.
 They visit Mia’s mother, Tracy, who casts doubt on the future of their marriage.
 Mia skips Elliott’s cancer screening in order to give a presentation at work, much to his chagrin.
 Elliott begins attending group therapy sessions with other cancer survivors, but continues to grow distant from Mia.
 He begins spending more time with Nico and flirts with other women, while Mia begins to develop feelings for her boss, David.